-Class Start 06/05/2023 loan disbursements will start after 06/08/2023 for First Time Borrowers
+Class Start 06/03/ 2024 loan disbursements will start after 07/03/2024 for First Time Borrowers

-You must be enrolled full time in order to receive a Federal Direct Loan disbursement.
+You must be enrolled full time to receive a Federal Direct Loan disbursement.

-Financial aid will not disburse until your class participation is confirmed by your instructor.
+Financial aid will not be disbursed until your class participation is confirmed by your instructor.
 If your participation is not confirmed your aid may be reduced or cancelled.